Teenager jailed for 14-and-a-half years for sexually abusing nursery children

 Insp.
 Stock also thanked the young children and the families who were involved in this case for their support and cooperation over several months.

-McCarthy was previously charged in connection with allegations of 14 sexual offences at the nursery in Torquay in July 2019 after a disclosure by a child at the nursery.
+McCarthy was previously charged in connection with allegations of 14 sexual offences at the nursery in July 2019 after a disclosure by a child.

 He was also found guilty on two further historic offences of rape, which are not connected with the nursery.